Cheapest Way to Move Across Country

 Cheapest Way for a College Student to Move Across the Country

-The under-$600 student recipe using USPS Media Mail for books, Collegeboxes or Greyhound for everything else, and a Southwest student-fare flight.
+The under-$600 student recipe using USPS Media Mail for books, Collegeboxes or UPS Ground for everything else, and a Southwest student-fare flight.
 Real 2026 prices.

 Why students should never rent a truck cross-country